What is the Blitz?

 Prizes will be awarded in several categories which may

-Camouflage / Disguise -- The most popular caches take a page from "The Purloined Letter."
-These caches are basically out in the open but so well camouflaged they are virtually indistinguishable from their surroundings.
+Camouflage / Disguise -- These caches are basically out in the open but so well camouflaged they are virtually indistinguishable from their surroundings.
 Whether placed in the forest, a city park or on a park bench, a cache that blends in well with its environment is always a challenge and the most fun to find.

 Innovation -- This category pertains to interesting ideas.
 People who placed the winning cache in this category truly thought outside the box when placing the cache.
 This category may include recent innovations in geocaching such as fire tack night caches or any new idea that makes the caching experience unique and enjoyable.

-Educational Spot / Environmental Awareness -- Although British Columbia is a young province, it is not without history.
+Educational Spot / Environmental Awareness -- British Columbia is rich with history, both natural and human.
 This category is dedicated to telling the story behind the area where the cache is placed.
-Driving from cache to cache is not always the most environmentally friendly activity.
-Geocachers can however play a positive role by being more environmentally aware.
+Earthcaches belong in this category.
+Geocachers can play a positive role by being more environmentally aware.
 Taking a bus, teaching people how to reduce carbon emissions, creating a puzzle that explains some of the lesser-known ways to reduce greenhouse gasses, teaching people about the flowers in a park... these are all ways that we can increase environmental awareness among geocachers.
-This category is dedicated to making geocachers more aware of their role in protecting our planet.
+This category is dedicated to making geocachers more aware of the world around them and their role in protecting our planet.

 Cache Page Creativity -- Finding a puzzle geocache takes just as much time at the computer as out in the field.
 A creative web page adds to the overall experience.

 Puzzle Cache -- It's never easy to come up with a perfect cache puzzle.
 Some puzzles can be done at home while others have to be solved in the field.
-The best puzzles offer a challenge while still allowing the novice the opportunity to solve it.
+The best puzzles offer a challenge while still allowing the "average" cacher the opportunity to solve it.

 Night Cache -- A good night cache takes careful planning.
 Strategically placed reflectors and a fun adventure can turn the woods into a wonderful night time playground.
 Rate your evening's adventure here.